Blac Chyna Sizzles In A Semi-Sheer Lace Corset

 Blac Chyna let it all hang out for a recent Instagram upload on Thursday.
-The stunning model flashed her ample assets as she rocked a revealing garment.
+The stunner flashed her ample assets as she rocked a revealing garment.

 In the stunning shot, Chyna looked hotter than ever as she posed in a semi-sheer black corset.
-The top boasted a low-cut neckline that put her busty chest on full display.
+The top boasted a low-cut neckline which put her busty chest on full display.
 It also wrapped snugly around her slim waist.

-She wore skintight black bottoms that hugged her curvy hips and flashed her muscular thighs.
+She wore skintight black bottoms that hugged her curvy hips and thighs.
 The bottom of the shorts featured lace detailing as well.
 She accessorized the skimpy look with a small pair of earrings and some sparkly polish on her fingernails.

 Chyna stood in front of a white double door for the shot.
 She pushed her weight to the side a bit and slightly arched her back.
 She rested one of her hands at her side.
 Meanwhile, the other came up to run her fingers through her hair.
-Her head was tilted and she gave a flirty smirk into the camera.
+Her head was tilted and she gave a flirty smile to the camera.

 In the caption of the post, Chyna revealed that her vibe for the new year would be smiling more.
 Her face was lit up with a bright smile, which she accentuated with nude lipstick on her plump pout.